applicaster/latam-product-documentation/Adobe/README.md

 Adobe Primetime Authentication is a hosted service that serves as a proxy between programmers and MVPD's.
 It verifies users entitlement to content based on their TV Subscription.

+***Note: Adobe Primetime Authentication needs a previous agreement between the client and Adobe.
+Adobe won't share any type of SDK's or access to the Clientless API unless the aformentioned agreemnet is on place.***

 ### What needs does it meet?